FoalTS/foal/docs/utilities/templating.md

-# Template engine
+# Templating

 FoalTS comes up with several tools to render templates.

 ## `render(templatePath: string, locals: object, dirname: string): HttpResponseOK`

-Renders the template with the given locals and then returns an `HttpResponeOK` whose body is the rendered template.
+Renders the template with the given locals and then returns an `HttpResponseOK` whose body is the rendered template.

 Example:
 ```typescript